blacklightpy/vaultofknowledge/Culture/Hindu Culture.md

 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.
 ## Types of Hinduism
 - Folk Hinduism, based on local traditions and cults of local deities prior to the Vedic Age
 - Shrauta or "Vedic" Hinduism as practised by traditionalist brahmins
-- Vedantic Hinduism, including Advaita Vedanta (Smartism), based on the philosophical approach of the Upanishads.
+- Vedantic Hinduism, including Advaita Vedanta (Smartism), based on the philosophical approach of the Upanishads
-- Yogic Hinduism, especially the sect based on the Yoga Sutras of Patanjali.
+- Yogic Hinduism, especially the sect based on the Yoga Sutras of Patanjali
-- "Dharmic" Hinduism or "daily morality", based on Karma and upon societal norms such as Vivāha (Hindu marriage customs).
+- "Dharmic" Hinduism or "daily morality", based on Karma and upon societal norms such as Vivāha (Hindu marriage customs)
 - Bhakti or devotionalist practices
 ## Hindu denominations / sampradayas
 - Shaivism